wbcmedia/wbcmedia.github.io/draft.md

 **_Chris O'Really_** : No need to panic, I've got a torch somewhere... there it is, now, ah that's better.
 Right everyone, stay close to me, I'm sure we can sort this out, I suspect the fusebox is through here.

-- They shuffle off in line, down into the toilets...
+- They tiptoe off in line, down into the toilets...
-- Then moments later shuffle back on
-- Barclay Two has gone missing
-- The 2 bedsheet ghosts tag on at the back
+- As the music stops...

 **_Chris O'Really_** : No, maybe it's over here.

+- They tiptoe back on
+- The 2 bedsheet ghosts tag on at the back and Barclay Two has gone missing
+- Once the music stops again, Barclay One looks terrified

 **_Barclay One_** : Barclay?
 Where's Barclay?